14 min read

 Flarum is a lightweight, modern forum platform that prioritises speed and simplicity.
 It’s open-source and extensible through community-built extensions.

-Pros: Fast, clean interface, lightweight, easy to extend
+Pros: Fast, clean interface, easy to extend

 4. Circle (Hosted)